 Note: Development versions may have untested features and are less stable than the stable release.

-Update the Package Sources
+Update the Linux Mint Package Sources for DeaDBeeF

 sudo apt update

-Install DeaDBeeF
+Install DeaDBeeF on Linux Mint

-Install the DeaDBeeF application with the following command:
+After updating the package sources, you can now install the DeaDBeeF application with the following command:

 sudo apt install deadbeef -y